Oracle loses another JEDI court battle. Its campaign against Amazon may have succeeded anyway.

 Steven Schooner, a leading expert in procurement law at George Washington University, said the case actually shows how bid protests can be beneficial if they dig up instances of government malfeasance.
 (Schooner disclosed that he has previously worked for the Justice Department and for both of the law firms involved in the case, but has no current business relationship with either Amazon or Oracle.)

-“Oracle provided a public service, ... and here, you could analogize to whistleblowers ... by helping expose some of the flaws in the JEDI procurement process that, if not for Oracle’s efforts, might not have come to light,” Schooner said.
+“Oracle provided a public service … and here, you could analogize to whistleblowers … by helping expose some of the flaws in the JEDI procurement process that, if not for Oracle’s efforts, might not have come to light,” Schooner said.

-Goemaere said the DoD “has a robust ethics program and provides extensive training and tools to educate and assist employees in complying with their ethics requirements,” adding that the Inspector General’s report prompted it to put in place additional ethics training.
+Goemaere said the Defense Department “has a robust ethics program and provides extensive training and tools to educate and assist employees in complying with their ethics requirements,” adding that the inspector general’s report prompted it to put in place additional ethics training.

 Amazon declined to comment on whether Ubhi had been reprimanded in any way, or whether the company has reexamined its hiring or recruiting practices as a result of the controversy.

-Ubhi, for his part, seemed to fire back at Oracle in a March 25 tweet, saying: “Oracle and the White House totally deserve each other.”
+Ubhi, for his part, seemed to fire back at Oracle in a March 25 tweet, saying, “Oracle and The White House totally deserve each other.”